LoaderB0T/ng-dynamic-mf/README.md

 # ng-dynamic-mf

-Truly dynamic modules at runtime with Native Federation!
+Truly dynamic modules at runtime with Module / Native Federation!

 ## Motivation 💥

+ng-dynamic-mf works with both module federation and native federation.
+In the following, I will refer to both as "module federation" for simplicity.

-Native Federation builds upon the concepts of Module Federation without the need for webpack.
-For Angular, there is the excellent [Module Federation Plugin](https://github.com/angular-architects/module-federation-plugin/blob/main/libs/native-federation/README.md). ng-dynamic-mf now leverages Native Federation, bringing modularity in Angular to the next level by providing methods to easily load modules at runtime.
+Module Federation builds upon the concepts of Module Federation without the need for webpack.
+For Angular, there is the excellent [Module Federation Plugin](https://github.com/angular-architects/module-federation-plugin/blob/main/README.md). ng-dynamic-mf now leverages Module Federation, bringing modularity in Angular to the next level by providing methods to easily load modules at runtime.

 ## Features 🔥